percona/pmm-doc/docs/details/develop-checks.md

                 }
             }]
 ```
-??? note alert alert-info "A more realistic example of an check for PMM 2.27 and older. (click to show/hide)"
+??? note alert alert-info "Realistic example of a check using  Advisor check format v.1. (click to show/hide)"

     ```yaml
         checks: